 The total cost for the Methane Project, including pipeline construction, was approximately \$4.5 million.
-The costs of the Methane Project were funded primarily by (a) the money received by the Company from Hoactzin to purchase its interest in the Ten Well Program which exceeded the Company's actual costs of drilling the wells in that Program by more than \$1 million; (b) cash flow from the Company's operations; and (c) \$0.8 million of the funds the Company borrowed under its then credit facility with Sovereign Bank of Dallas, Texas.
+The costs of the Methane Project were funded primarily by (a) the money received by the Company from Hoactzin to purchase its interest in the Ten Well Program (which exceeded the Company's actual costs of drilling the wells in that Program by more than \$1 million); (b) cash flow from the Company's operations; and (c) \$0.8 million of funds the Company borrowed under its credit facility.
 Methane gas produced by the project facilities was initially mixed in the Company's pipeline and delivered and sold to Eastman under the terms of the Company's natural gas purchase and sale agreement with Eastman.
 The gas supply from this landfill is projected to grow over the years as the underlying operating landfill continues to expand and generate additional naturally produced gas, and for several years following the closing of the landfill, estimated by Republic to occur in 2041.
-Gas production will continue in commercial quantities up to 10 years after closure of the landfill.
+Gas production is expected to continue in commercial quantities up to 10 years after closure of the landfill.